OTPH/Behavioral Health and Substance Use

 Balance and harmony are core beliefs for Native Americans when it comes to health and wellness.
 This teaching is presented by many Native cultures through the medicine wheel, which highlights the importance of interconnectedness by balancing emotional, mental, spiritual, and physical health.
 Different Tribal Nations have different medicine wheel teachings according to their values, stories, songs, and beliefs.

-To address the wide array of behavioral and public health needs of our member Tribal Nations, THPS (Tribal Health Program Support) incorporates the principles of the medicine wheel into our programs, functions, services, and activities.
+To address the wide array of behavioral and public health needs of our member Tribal Nations, the Office of Tribal Public Health (OTPH) incorporates the principles of the medicine wheel into our programs, functions, services, and activities.
 The medicine wheel’s comprehensive approach to health helps us to develop programmatic activities from a place of strength, resiliency, and empowerment.
 We develop events, webinars, activities, and programs to improve behavioral health while ensuring that emotional, social, and physical elements are incorporated.

 Naloxone Resource Guide Available Now